Roll of Honour

 Pte.
 Robert N. Marshall, enlisted on 16 December 1914 in the 11th (SER) Btn A&SH and was sent to France on 15 July 1915.
 Survived the Battle of Loos and was moved to Hill 170 because of his mining experience.
 He was killed above ground by a trench mortar on 5 January 1916 aged 42 and is commemorated in

 Pte Donald McArthur, 1st/5th Bn, Argyll & Sutherland Highlanders.
 Home address:

 Pte William McArthur, 11th Bn, Argyll & Sutherland Highlanders.
 Killed in action, battle of Loos,

 Lce Cpl William McIntosh, "H" Coy, 2nd Bn, Cameron Highlanders.
 Son of George and Jane McIntosh,

 Lce Cpl James McKenzie, 1st Bn, Black Watch (Royal Highlanders).
 Regular soldier serving in

 Lt Maurice Charles Mowbray, 89th Field Coy, Royal Engineers.
 Son of Archibald J. H. and Margaret Mowbray, Allan Park Lodge,

 Ordinary Seaman James Munro, HMS Indefatigable, Royal Navy.
 Son of Thomas and Mary A. Munro,

 2nd Lt Alastair John Greville Murray, 1st Bn, Cameron Highlanders.
-Son of Maj.
-Alastair Murray and Mary Murray,
+Born 22 July 1894, the only son of Maj.
+Alastair and Mary Murray of

 Pte Thomas Alexander Neilson, 7th Bn, Argyll & Sutherland Highlanders.
 Killed in action in capture of Frankfurt Trench,